reload/ddsdk2016/README.md

 * Docker + docker-compose installed

 ### On a Mac
-Docker for Mac, docker-sync and Dory is recommended.
+Docker for Mac, NFS and Dory is recommended.
 More info [on Confluence](https://reload.atlassian.net/wiki/spaces/RW/pages/153288705/Docker+for+Mac)

+## If you use NFS with Docker for Mac (Recommended)...

+...you need to do this the first time you setup the site:
+- `$ cp docker-compose.mac-nfs.yml docker-compose.override.yml`

 ### On Linux
 If you have docker and docker-compose installed, and a way to resolve dns for the container, you are all set.
 See https://reload.atlassian.net/wiki/spaces/RW/pages/791543813/Docker+DNS+p+Linux for DNS.